google/copybara/docs/reference.md

 first_only|`boolean`<br><p>If true, only replaces the first instance rather than all.
 In single line mode, replaces the first instance on each line.
 In multiline mode, replaces the first instance in each file.</p>
 multiline|`boolean`<br><p>Whether to replace text that spans more than one line.</p>
 repeated_groups|`boolean`<br><p>Allow to use a group multiple times.
 For example foo${repeated}/${repeated}.
 Note that this mechanism doesn't use backtracking.
 In other words, the group instances are treated as different groups in regex construction and then a validation is done after that.</p>
+ignore|`sequence`<br><p>A set of regexes.
+Any text that matches any expression in this set, which might otherwise be transformed, will be ignored.</p>

 ### Examples: